-8.2.3.1.1 Title page.
-This includes the thesis title, the student's name, the name of the thesis director, the student's program, the student's department, the student's college of registration, and the date of submission.

-8.2.3.1.2 Introduction.
-The most important part of the Introduction is the thesis statement, setting out in the briefest possible form the exact proposition
+- 8.2.3.1 Constituent parts.
+The thesis proposal must contain the following elements. - 8.2.3.1.1 Title page.
+This includes the thesis title, the student's name, the name of the thesis director, the student's program, the student's department, the student's college of registration, and the date of submission. - 8.2.3.1.2 Introduction.
+The most important part of the Introduction is the thesis statement, setting out in the briefest possible form the exact proposition or hypothesis which the thesis will demonstrate.
+The Introduction also provides the context necessary to show why the thesis statement is important.
+To this end it identifies the research question and describes its broader setting in academic research.
+It gives attention to previous enquiry and available secondary literature (the status quaestionis).
+The Introduction should also include a description of the project as a whole. - 8.2.3.1.3 Methodology.

-8.2.3.1.3 Methodology.
 This section describes the relevant primary literature and the methods to be used for interpreting it.
-It gives a rationale for the method and indicates how it will be used to generate dependable conclusions and verify the thesis statement.
+It gives a rationale for the method and indicates how it will be used to generate dependable conclusions and verify the thesis statement. - 8.2.3.1.4 Procedure.

-8.2.3.1.4 Procedure.
 This section describes how the exposition will be developed, including how it will be organized by chapters or areas, with a brief topical description of what is to be covered in each chapter or area.
-The interrelation of these chapters or areas ought to be described briefly as well.

-8.2.3.1.5 Implications.
-Depending upon the student's department, the theological, biblical, historical or pastoral implications of the study must be clearly and concisely set forth in the proposal.
+The interrelation of these chapters or areas ought to be described briefly as well. - 8.2.3.1.5 Implications.
+Depending upon the student's department, the theological, biblical, historical or pastoral implications of the study must be clearly and concisely set forth in the proposal. - 8.2.3.1.6 Bibliography.

-8.2.3.1.6 Bibliography.
 A working bibliography must be presented.
-It should be appropriately categorized; in all cases the primary and secondary literature should be distinguished, and other divisions may be appropriate as well.

-8.2.4 Length.
-The thesis proposal should be no more than 4000 words in length, not including bibliography.
+It should be appropriately categorized; in all cases the primary and secondary literature should be distinguished, and other divisions may be appropriate as well. - 8.2.4 Length.
+The thesis proposal should be no more than 4000 words in length, not including bibliography. - 8.2.5 Evaluation.

-8.2.5 Evaluation.
 The thesis director requests that the department name two proposal readers.
 Once these readers have been named, the thesis director will forward the proposal to them.
 The readers will report their findings to the thesis director as soon as possible.
 In the Biblical Department, once the proposal has been approved by the thesis proposal committee, it is sent, at least one week prior to the meeting of the department in which it is to be considered, to all members in Old Testament, if the thesis is in Old Testament, and to all members in New Testament, if the thesis is in New Testament.
 If revisions are advised by the readers (or the department, in the case of students in the Biblical Department), the student must submit a revised version of that proposal on the same subject area within three months from the date that the original proposal was declined.
 Failure of the revised proposal to meet the approval of the committee (or department) will result in the student's withdrawal from the program.
 The chair of the department will report the acceptance or non-acceptance of the thesis proposal, using the Thesis Proposal Approval Form, to the TST AD Office, the department, and the student's school of registration, and will forward a copy of the final version of the thesis proposal to the TST AD Office.
 The thesis director is responsible for informing the student of the decision on the proposal within the week following the meeting in which it was considered.